eric3119/jmt/README.md

 To execute this application:

 1. Go to the [main file](https://github.com/correiajoao/jmt/blob/main/src/main/main.py) and set the following parammeters.
 - *LANGUAGE*: assumes the value Java() or Python().
-        Indicates the language of the source code in the target repository.
+    - Indicates the language of the source code in the target repository.

 - *REMOTE_PATH*: the url of the target repository.
-        Indicates the remote path of the target repository.
+    - Indicates the remote path of the target repository.

 - *BRANCH*: the target branch.
-        Indicates the branch in the repository that must be analysed.
+    - Indicates the branch in the repository that must be analysed.

-2. Next, in the main method, there were four execution modes (as described in the Use Case Diagram).
-Choose the one that best fits your needs,              set the parameters file subset or commit subset if exists.
+2. In the main method, there were four execution modes (as described in the Use Case Diagram).
+Choose the one that best fits your needs,              set the parameters *file* subset or *hash* subset if exists.

-4. Then run the application.
+4. Then, run the application.

 See the example below.
 In this case we run the second execution mode, analysing only one commit.